bmardock/analog-todo/README.md

 ![](analog-bg.png)
+Summary:
+Managing a number of competing priorities between work and life becomes overwhelming over time.
+When tasked to manage other people's projects and peoples career growth the process becomes unmanagable without proper tools.
+There are a number of tools on the market but none of them focus on making the process stick.
+The time to organize the todo list, reflect on what needs to be done and the motivation to keep on is usually neglected.
+Add triggers to move the user into the right direction and keep them motivated to reach some of their long term goals.

+Problem: Todo lists by themselves are ineffective for setting and maintaining goals.

+Solution: Create a habit forming cadence for planning, prioritization, execution and retrospection.

 Create a minimalistic todo app based on the following design:
 [analog todo cards](https://ugmonk.com/blogs/journal/analog-the-simplest-productivity-system)
+Create supplimental workflows to plan and review tasks.

 ## V1.
 Using the task list:
 ```